izuzanak/uclang/uclang/doc/intro.md

   * All values are objects.
   * There are no global functions, all actions are performed by methods of objects.
-  * Subsets of methods define various interfaces.
+  * Subsets of methods defines various interfaces.

 Uclang, was designed as a fully interpreted language, so its performance falls into the class of interpreted languages like Lua or Python.
 The intermediate